jogonzal/hangmanProblem/README.md

 ## So... how does this work?

-Take a look at HangmanGamePlayer.ts.
+Take a look at HangmanGamePlayer.ts - this is the only file you'll change, specifically the "playGame" method.
 Your goal here is to create the best strategy to win the hangman game as a player.
 A simple implementation that simply guesses a, b, c... until winning or losing is available.
-Note that this implementation is extremely has much room for improvement.
+Note that this implementation has much room for improvement and doesn't make use of any information like word length, word pool, or which positions of the word it has guessed.

-### Input
+### Input for HangmanGamePlayer.ts

 1. Number of letters in the word to guess (this.hangmanGame.wordLength)
 2. Positions guessed so far (this.hangmanGame.positionsGuessedSoFar)